lsuxrstudio/xrstudioguides/overall-project-template/03_Media/01_Video/01_Originals/20220502_Day_01/A_CAM/A001/README.md

-The readme is intentioanally blank.
-It's just here to preserve the folder strucutre in version control systems.
+Here is where you actually dump the footage from your memory cards.
+Make sure to retain the original file strucutre of the memory card here.